cawfree/react-native-quiet/README.md

 On iOS, after installing be sure to sync your Cocoapods.
 Ensure that:

-1. The line `pod 'react-native-quiet', :path => '../../react-native-quiet.podspec'` is visible in your `Podfile`.
+1. The line `pod 'react-native-quiet', :path => '../node_modules/react-native-quiet/react-native-quiet.podspec'` is visible in your Podfile.
 2. You have ran `pod install` inside your `/ios` directory.

 ### Mostly automatic installation (Pre: 0.60.0)